VirtCode/pusta/README.md

 </div>

 > [!WARNING]
 > Do not use this for your system!
 This was a great playground to get to know the rust language and ecosystem, but as a result this project is filled with buggy and dubious code.
 So I do not intend on maintaining this project properly in the future.
-I am however still continuing to use it on all my systems, so a fix or two may still be pushed in the future.
+I am however still continuing to use it on all my systems, so a quickly implemented feature or a fix or two may still be pushed in the future.

   ---